 You won’t be able to take full advantage of these tech giants’ music streaming services, Amazon Music HD or Apple Music, with either pair of earbuds because Bluetooth bandwidth can’t stream lossless audio.
 In other words, your preferred streaming service shouldn’t dictate which Bluetooth earphones you purchase.

-The AirPods Pro case provides an extra 19.5 hours of battery life before you need to charge it with the included Lightning cable or atop a wireless charging mat.
+The AirPods Pro case provides an extra 19 hours and 30 minutes of battery life before you need to charge it with the included Lightning cable or atop a wireless charging mat.
 Amazon’s case supplies you with an additional 10 hours of battery life before it needs a recharge.
-Again, if you want wireless charging with the Echo Buds. you need to make that distinction in your virtual shopping cart.
+Again, if you want wireless charging with the Echo Buds, you need to make that distinction in your virtual shopping cart.

 While many love to loathe Apple’s closed ecosystem, it works incredibly well.
 Anyone who owns multiple Apple devices will get a much more impressive feature set from the AirPods Pro.
 And yes, while it’s a shame Apple still hasn’t released a way to tweak the EQ, the default sound profile of the AirPods Pro is quite good.
 The AirPods Pro is the set of earbuds for iPhone users and anyone who values a good microphone in a small package.